tanweien/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## Introduction

  As a NUS student, you may find it tough to manage your university related contacts.
-There are platforms such as Luminus that provide you with the relevant contacts for the modules that you are taking, however, there is no dedicated system that is customised to assist you with maintaining your NUS contacts.
+ There are platforms such as Luminus that provide you with the relevant contacts for the modules that you are taking.
+ However, there is no dedicated system that is customised to assist you with maintaining your NUS contacts.

  As such, NUSearch is an application that allows you to maintain a university specific contact list that is customised to suit your needs.

-Examples of how NUSearch operates as a university specific contact list:
+> Examples of how NUSearch operates as a university specific contact list:
-1. Faculty and role are mandatory fields to be filled in to make sure that each contact has a given faculty and role.
+>1.
+Faculty and role are mandatory fields to be filled in to make sure that each contact has a given faculty and role.
-2. As NUS students and staff often use Telegram as a form a communication, there is an optional field to store each contact's telegram username.
+>2.
+As NUS students and staff often use Telegram as a form a communication, there is an optional field to store each contact's telegram username.
-3. Each user is able to filter out their contacts based on faculty and role.
+>3.
+Each user is able to filter out their contacts based on faculty and role.

 This personalised university contact list ensures that users do not have to continuously look up the university's website for the same contact, whilst making sure that their university contacts do not interfere with their personal contact list.